Avaiga/taipy-doc/docs/knowledge_base/demos/sales_dashboard.md

 ![Dashboard](images/demo-sales-dashboard.jpg){width=80%}

-The dashboard includes two interactive charts: one for "_sales by hour_" and another for "_sales by product_".
-These charts provide visual representations of your data, making it easy for users to spot trends, patterns, and connections.
-Whether you're examining sales trends over time or evaluating product performance, these charts deliver valuable insights.

-Users can apply filters to Excel data for insightful analysis.
-Whether they aim to assess sales metrics for specific cities or delve into gender-based sales metrics, this tool enhances their data comprehension.
+The dashboard includes filters and two interactive charts:
+“_Sales by hour_” and “_Sales by product_”.
+These charts make it easy to spot trends, patterns, etc.

 ```$pip install taipy```

 ## Source
-The logic and idea, as well as part of the code of this application, come from Sven Bosau.
+The idea, as well as part of the code of this application, come from Sven Bosau.
 The original code can be found [here](https://github.com/Sven-Bo/streamlit-sales-dashboard).
 It was recreated using Taipy.